 The service role defines the allowable actions for Amazon EMR based on the granted permissions.
-A user can specify the service role when a cluster is created.
+A user must specify the service role when a cluster is created.
 When the user accesses the cluster, Amazon EMR assumes the IAM role specified in the cluster definition, obtains the permissions of the assumed role, and then tries to execute requests using those permissions.
 The permissions determine which AWS resources a service can access, and what the service is allowed to do with those resources.
 Service role permissions are independent of the permissions granted to the IAM user who called the service, and they can therefore be managed separately by an AWS administrator.

-The instance profile determines the permissions for applications that run on EC2 instances.
+The EC2 instance profile determines the permissions for applications that run on EC2 instances.
 For example, when Hive, an application on the cluster, needs to write output to an Amazon S3 bucket, the instance profile determines whether Hive has permissions to write to Amazon S3.